ndemia/flight-search/README.md

 ![picture](https://demia.me/assets/images/flight_x2.png)

 ## Context
-The first installment in my series of interview test.
 As part of the process for a role at a digital marketing agency, they gave me the website of an airline to work on.
 The task was to create a program that would check the flights that the user had previously searched for, and display the last 3 the next time it loaded.
 The main condition was that the code had to work from the console, like it was injected.
-This assignment relied on another website, so I decided to replicate it as a way to practice, and to improve my initial solution.
+This assignment relied on another website, and I decided to replicate it as a way to practice to improve my initial solution, despite this not being exactly the same.

 ## Requirements
-- The assignment was meant to be completed with JavaScript, and it had to work by being run from the browser's console.
+- To be completed with JavaScript, and it had to work from the browser's console.
 - The results' design should fit in with the rest of the website.

 ## Tech stack